zsiller38/Engineering4/README.md

 ## Accelerometer OLED

 ### Description
 Using the previous code and wiring, integrate an OLED screen to display the rotational velocity values of the MPU.
+The OLED has five pins that need to be wired.
+A 3V3, Ground, RST, Data, and Clk.
+The Data and Clk pins are equivalent to SDA and SCL pins and get plugged into the same SCL and SDA ports that are used by the MPU because they are I2C devices.
+To do this a separate code was run to find the address for the OLED and MPU.

 | **Evidence** | **Wiring** |
 | ----- | ----- |